-Table of Contents
+Table of Contents Show

 Be RealisticBe Realistic

-This is the time when both of you need to prioritize your needs and wants.
+This is when both of you need to prioritize your needs and wants.
 You need a home in the right neighborhood that is easy to commute to and has good schools if you plan to have children.
 While you may not have a family now, consider the possibility of having one in the future.
 Is the home you are buying one that can grow with you and provide you and your family with the best opportunities for success?
 Once you have answered whether that matters to you, you must be realistic about your needs and wants.
 Can you afford the area and space?
-A good real estate agent can help you find what you need at a price you can afford.
+An excellent real estate agent can help you find what you need at a price you can afford.

 Check Your Credit ReportCheck Your Credit Report

 When you get married, your credit reports marry, too.
-While that could be a good thing for one of you, it is rarely a good thing for both if credit is not discussed up front.
-Check your credit reports before you start talking about buying a home, so no one experiences surprises later.
+While that could be a good thing for one of you, it is rarely a good thing if credit is not discussed up front.
+Check your credit reports before you start talking about buying a home so no one experiences surprises later.
 If there are any blemishes on either report, fix them first before you start house hunting.

 Know When and Where to BorrowKnow When and Where to Borrow

 Find the right loan and take advantage of first-time homebuyer tax credits and incentives.
 Don’t assume that the first mortgage company to offer you a loan is the best company for your needs.
 Do your research.
 You want to look at reviews about the loan company, their first-time homebuyer programs, and their interest rates.
-When you are looking for your first home loan, get pre-approved first so you know how much of the home you can afford and so you lock in the lowest interest rate possible.
+When you are looking for your first home loan, get pre-approved first so you know how much of the home you can afford, and so you lock in the lowest interest rate possible.

 Could you not Make it a DIY Pet Project?Could you not Make it a DIY Pet Project?